userfrosting/learn/pages/11.cli/01.commands/docs.md

 $ php bakery setup:mail [options]
 ```

-Options can also be used to defined each info individually in a non-interactive way.
-When using one or more option, the "SMTP Server" method will automatically be selected.
+Options can also be used to defined each variable individually in a non-interactive way.
+When using one or more options, the "SMTP Server" method will automatically be selected.

 | Option                          | Description                                          |
 | ------------------------------- | ---------------------------------------------------- |